|Founded||1992, Registered in 2003 at the Palestinian Ministry of Interior|

 |In their own words||Hurryyat supports and thrives to enhance the rule of law through raising awareness and lobbying on human, civic and political rights within the Palestinian society, monitoring human rights violations and providing legal, financial and psychological assistance especially to Palestinian prisoners detained in Israeli jails and their families.|

-- Hurryyat received $110,000 (2014-2016) from the Human Rights and International Humanitarian Law Secretariat for “Strengthening the culture of respect to HR and IHL and the Palestinian basic law which guarantees human basic rights.”
+- Hurryyat received $110,000 (2014-2016) from the Human Rights and International Humanitarian Law Secretariat (a joint funding mechanism of Denmark, the Netherlands, Sweden, and Switzerland that closed in 2017) for “Strengthening the culture of respect to HR and IHL and the Palestinian basic law which guarantees human basic rights.”

 - Hurryyat, the Center for Defense of Liberties and Civil Rights, claims to work to “support the various tiers of the Palestinian society to exercise their civic and political rights and liberties.”